CharlieWoodhouse/Land_of_Despair/README.md

 Start

 If player presses the W key
-player moves up.
+player moves forwards.

 If player presses the S key
-Player moves down.
+Player moves backwards.

 If player presses the A key
 Player moves to the Left.